Hoover desk: History

-During Hoover's presidency a telephone was installed on the Hoover desk; the first to be installed in the Oval Office or on a president's desk.
+During Hoover's presidency a telephone was installed on the Hoover desk, the first to be installed in the Oval Office or on a president's desk.
 Hoover requested the phone just after taking office.
 Historian Nathan Miller explained in an article in the Smithsonian magazine that the phone was, "a highly symbolic gesture," and that it "made it clear that the new president intended to take command and control of the government; the lackadaisical Coolidge years were over."

 When Franklin D. Roosevelt took office in 1933 after defeating Hoover, he decided to keep the same furnishings and furniture in the Oval Office as his predecessor.
-Roosevelt had the West Wing of the White House enlarged in 1934 under the direction of New York architect Eric Gugler.
-Part of this renovation included moving the Oval Office from its former location on axis with the front door of the building to a new addition on the southeastern corner of the wing.
+In 1934, Roosevelt had the West Wing of the White House enlarged under the direction of New York architect Eric Gugler.
+Part of this renovation included moving the Oval Office from its former location on axis with the front door of the building, to a new addition on the southeastern corner of the wing.
 On December 4, 1934, Roosevelt began working from the new offices for the first time, but the full renovation lasted into the beginning months of 1935.
-The Hoover desk was returned to the Oval Office, being placed in front of gray-green painted walls and grand green curtains with eagle-adorned cornices.
+The Hoover desk was returned to the Oval Office, placed in front of gray-green painted walls and grand green curtains with eagle-adorned cornices.

 During Roosevelt's 1940 reelection campaign, where he ran for an unprecedented third term, FDR had a taping system installed in the Oval Office for the purpose of recording press conferences.
 This system included an RCA made "continuous film soundtrack recording machine" located in a basement room directly under the Oval Office, and a microphone concealed within a lamp on the Hoover desk.
 Wires ran up through the floor of the Oval Office between the recording machine and microphone.
 While used exclusively for recording press conferences, a few conversation which took place immediately after were inadvertently caught on tape as well.
 After Roosevelt's reelection in 1940 the recording system was retired.

-Over the course of Roosevelt's 12 years as president he signed many landmark bills on the Hoover desk including the act to create the Tennessee Valley Authority, the G.I.
+During Roosevelt's 12 years as president he signed many landmark bills on the Hoover desk, including the act to create the Tennessee Valley Authority, the G.I.
 Bill, the declaration of war on Japan, and the declaration of war on Germany.
-Over the course of his presidency he gathered a collection of objects that he displayed on the desk.
+During his presidency he gathered a collection of objects that he displayed on the desk.